 The body requires macronutrients and micronutrients to support body functions and systems.
 Macronutrient refers to the energy yielding nutrients such as carbohydrates, proteins, and fats, whereas micronutrients refers to non-energy yielding nutrients such as vitamins and minerals.
 Micronutrients generally support the functions of macronutrients and as such, are vitally important to the wound healing process.
 Fluids/water serves as the solvent for vitamins, minerals, glucose and other nutrients.
 As such, fluids/water play an important role in wound healing.
 See below for the breakdown of the roles played by macro- and micronutrients in wound healing:

 - Proteins: Vital to the healing process.
 Supports platelet function, fibroblast proliferation, and wound remodeling.
 Helps with formation of lymphocytes, collagen, and new vasculature.

 - Carbohydrates: Provide energy for recovery.
 Glucose is vital to wound healing as it supports cell growth, fibroblasts, and leukocytes.
 It plays a vital role in cell communication as a part of the immune response.
 Energy needs must be met in order to spare protein for wound repair and healing.

 - Fats: Helps meet the increased caloric demand that results from post-trauma hypermetabolism.
 Influences the localized metabolism of the wound.
 Helps modulate inflammation and the immune response.

 - B Vitamins: Moderates local wound metabolism and tissue synthesis.
 Participates in collagen synthesis.

-- Vitamin C: Helps stabilize collagen, which increases the tensile strength of the wound tissues.
-Supports free radical metabolism.
+- Vitamin C: Helps stabilize collagen, and support the tensile strength of the wound tissues.
+Modulates free radical metabolism.

 - Vitamin D: Regulates growth and differentiation of cells, including lymphocytes, melanocytes, and fibroblasts.